logo

 “The work currently underway does not include CTC integration,” Michnowski said.
 “Train speeds through Jasper Yard have always varied based on day-to-day operational needs.”

 Train speed on primary track (main track; not sidings, yards or spurs) on the west side of the Jasper Yard (Albreda subdivision) is set at 35 mph (56 km/h) while on the east (Edson sub) it’s 30 mph, according to local railroaders.
-Those track speeds increase as trains get further out of the yard.
+Those track speeds increase as trains get further out of Jasper.

 The recent track changes in the Jasper Yard are in the name of operational efficiency and safety, Michnowski said.